 On this page of my First-Time Homebuying Course, you will find some solutions that may help bridge the gap between funds you have and the funds required to finalize your home purchase.

 Whether you find a home earlier than anticipated or didn’t budget for closing costs, you may find yourself in a challenging situation where one or more of these solutions could be the difference between being forced to wait or finishing the purchase.

 When utilizing gift funds, you will need to have the donor sign a gift letter that states the funds provided are a gift without expectation of repayment.
-The funds may also need to be verified before they can be used in your home loan.
+The funds may also need to be verified before they can be used in your Utah home loan or California home loan.

 You may use gift funds towards your down payment and/or closing costs.

-If you choose to use me, Scott Buehler, as your Loan Officer, I'll provide you with an easy gift letter template to share with your immediate family to be filled out.
+The Scott Buehler Advantage: If you choose to use me, Scott Buehler, as your Mortgage Advisor, I’ll provide you with an easy gift letter template to share with your immediate family to be filled out.

 In your Real Estate Purchase Contract, sellers may include a certain amount of seller concessions in your purchase that can be used towards your closing costs.

 Seller concessions are closing costs that the seller has agreed to pay for the buyer.
 Most loan programs specify a percentage limit for seller concessions that sellers can provide to buyers.
 These seller concessions are especially helpful when a buyer needs to come up with unavailable cash to complete the purchase.